 Chair of the RCN Trade Union Committee Denise Kelly said: “You, our members, will decide our next steps.
 This is your union, and you must use your voice.
 The outcome of the ballot that you’ll be called to vote in will direct our future action.
 Please have your say.
 We must fight for our patients and fight to be valued.
 That starts with a decent pay award.”

-To have your say in our upcoming ballot, it’s important we have accurate details for who your employer is.
+To have your say in our upcoming ballot, it’s important we have your home address, job title and employer details.
 Check these now at MyRCN.

 The NHS pay deal announced by the UK government has an impact on the money available for NHS pay in Northern Ireland, Scotland and Wales.
 It is for the devolved governments in those countries to decide what pay rise to offer staff working there.